rikfaith/CarrierIR/README.md

 * The result is reversed in LSB/MSB order.

 This was difficult to figure out and there are several examples on the internet of how this checksum is computed incorrectly.
-For discussion, llease
+For discussion, please
 see:
 ~~~
 https://www.eevblog.com/forum/projects/48-bit-(6-byte)-ir-remote-protocol-and-checksum/